MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/text-resume.md

-#Make a text-only version of your finished resume
+#Make a text-only version of your resume

 When applying to a position via email, use your cover letter as the body of the email, and attach your resume as a pdf.
-Whe applying via a website, however, you may be asked to copy & paste your resume text into a field.
-In these cases, it is useful to have a text-only version of your resume handy.
+When applying via a website, however, you may be asked to copy & paste your resume text into a text-only field.
+For these instances, keep a text-only version of your resume handy.

 1) After the final draft of your resume is complete, copy & paste the text into a text editor.
 2) Replace all live links with url's.